johnnycyberseed/ibm-zk/pages/cache (memory).md

-- typical access times in early mainframes were
+- typical access times in early mainframes were ~15 nanoseconds.
+-